-Q-ARCTIC will establish a next generation coupled land-surface model that explicitly resolves highest resolution landscape features and disturbance processes in the Arctic.
-Model development will be informed by novel remote sensing methodologies linking landscape characteristics and change potential at an exceptional level of detail.
+Q-ARCTIC will establish a next generation coupled land-surface model.
+The aim is to explicitly resolve highest resolution landscape features and disturbance processes in the Arctic: Model development will be informed by novel remote sensing methodologies linking landscape characteristics and change potential at an exceptional level of detail.
 Interdisciplinary observations at multiple spatiotemporal scales will deliver novel insight into permafrost carbon cycle processes.

 All components are essential for our objective to generate an unprecedented process-based hindcast of glacial permafrost carbon state and projection of permafrost sustainability under future scenarios with a focus on abrupt changes.